How to Keep Books for a Small Business

 The integrity of financial data handled daily will affect the accuracy of the balance sheet.
 The financial statements are documents that drive strategic decisions even at the lower levels of operation.

-Accurate record keeping can be time-consuming and take away from your day-to-day running of the company.
-But if employing a full-time bookkeeper is not financially viable in the early stages, then a bookkeeping service can be useful.
+Accurate record keeping can be time-consuming and take away from the day-to-day running of the company.
+If employing a full time bookkeeper is not financially viable in the early stages, then a bookkeeping service can be useful.

 Outsource companies have packages that accommodate the budgets of start-ups and small businesses.
-A monthly subscription fee will provide a qualified professional for basic bookkeeping functions.
+A monthly subscription fee will provide a qualified professional to take care of basic bookkeeping functions.